kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: February 11th, 2017

+**Today's Progress**: Missed yesterday out with work, clocked up 3 hours this morning working on React portfolio though - nailed the mobile first navigation and started on the header Section

+**Thoughts:** Getting more and more comfortabel with the modular approach to react and actually have success with CSS/SCSS! 😎

 ### Day 13: February 9th, 2017

 **Today's Progress**: Started my portfolio that will be sharing on Github Pages at some point.
 Doing this with react as well